SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

 2. runs detekt for static code analysis
 3. ktlintCheck to check code,

-if after these tasks status is 0 then commit is successul, otherwise you need to check out console for links to your code and fix those errors.
+if after these tasks status is 0 then commit is successful, otherwise you need to check out console for links to your code and fix those errors.

 Steps taken to migrate to Gradle with Kotlin